Active Funding Campaign

-This funding campaign is to assist the Inner City Entrepreneur (ICE) Institute in launching an innovative “urban farming (UF)” pilot program called the BizCamp-UF Project/Program (BizCamp-UF) through its existing BizCamp Entrepreneurship Education and Training (BEET) Program, to address the growing public health and economic poverty issues of urban food deserts in the Shreveport-Bossier area.
+This funding campaign is to assist the Inner City Entrepreneur (ICE) Institute in continuing its flagship BizCamp Program as well as continuing an innovative “urban farming (UF)” program called the BizCamp-UF Project/Program (BizCamp-UF) through its existing BizCamp Entrepreneurship Education and Training (BEET) Program, to address the growing public health and economic poverty issues of urban food deserts in the Shreveport-Bossier area.
 Since 2001, ICE has maintained its current mission to provide cutting edge entrepreneurship, life skills, and financial literacy education and training to at-risk and impoverished youth and young adults working toward self-independence.

 Who will benefit from the project and how will they benefit?